VPAC/superlinux/supercomputingwithlinux.md

 It is not unusual for a user to make the launch of one job dependent on the successful completion of another job.
 The most common example is when a user wishes to make the output of one job the input of a second job.
 They might launch both jobs simultaneously, but they do not want the second job to run before the first job has completed successfully.
 In other words, they want a conditional dependency on the job.

 PBS allows a several conditional directives to be placed on a job which are tested prior to the job being intiatied, which are summarised as after, afterok, afternotok, before, beforeok, and beforenotok (e.g., `PBS -W depend=afterok:xxxxx`).
 Multiple jobs can be listed as dependencies with colon separated values (e.g., `#PBS -W depend=before:jobid0:jobid1`).
+Note that Slurm does *not* have the before directives.

 | Directive	| Description 									|
 |:--------------|-------------------------------------------------------------------------------|